Work permits for employees in Brazil: A complete guide for employers [2024]

 How long does it take to get a work permit in Brazil?

 The processing time for a work permit in Brazil can vary, depending on which type of visa the applicant applies for.
-But on average, processing takes 6-8 days.
+On average, processing takes about one week, but it can take up to several months in certain circumstances.

 Types of work visas in Brazil